To Prospective Students

 If you have read to this point and are still interested, please feel free to send me an email with your resume/CV and the reason for your interest.
 Even better, if you have read my papers, let me know your thoughts—e.g., why you like certain aspects of a paper or what can be done to improve it.

-Please include “[Prospective Student]” at the beginning of your email subject.
+Please include “[0xProspective Student]” at the beginning of your email subject.

-I kindly ask you not to use ChatGPT (or any chatbot) to generate your email, especially “your thoughts” on my research.
+I kindly ask you not to use ChatGPT (or any GenAI) to generate your email, especially “your thoughts” on my research.
 It is quite obvious when you do that. :-)